 The competency framework is a vital tool to develop our people – with Chris Short at CGW

-ACE New Zealand has developed The Base: The competency framework for consultants in the built and natural environment to help businesses guide the knowledge and skills required to provide excellent consulting, whether you’re a sole trader or a large organisation.
+ACE New Zealand has developed The Pillars: Competency Framework to help businesses guide the knowledge and skills required to provide excellent consulting, whether you’re a sole trader or a large organisation.
 We talk to Chris Short, Chief Executive of CGW Consulting Engineers, about why it's a vital tool for recruitment, professional development and growth.

-ACE New Zealand’s competency framework The Base is here – why do professional consultants need this?
+ACE New Zealand’s competency framework The Pillars is here – why do professional consultants need this?

 “People are the single most important asset a consultant has.
 Having a framework that helps you understand the skills, capability, and experience your people need is critical.
 A competency framework is a bit like a specification for a physical asset.
 It helps you detail in a holistic way what’s required for success.
 It allows a business to document technical and non-technical aspects of each role required within your organisation.
 Once you have this understanding you can match the people to those roles and understand the strengths, weaknesses and opportunities ahead.